parvinfrzd/twit-log-mockup/README.md

 <br>

 ## Getting Started in Dev Style:
-#### simply fork this open source application from the girhub repository, and develope your way through API, CRUD and full-stack application.
+#### simply fork this open source application from the girhub repository, and develop your way through API, CRUD and full-stack application.
 <br>

     1. cd twit-log-mockup